jambent/gdpr_obfuscator/obfsc8/README.md

 # obfsc8
-The **obfsc8** package provides a simple way to obfuscate Personally Identifiable Information (PII) found within CSV and Parquet files that are stored in the Amazon S3 service.
+The **obfsc8** package provides a simple way to obfuscate Personally Identifiable Information (PII) found within CSV, Parquet and JSON files that are stored in the Amazon S3 service.
 Designed to be used within Amazon Lambda, EC2 and ECS services, **obfsc8** returns a bytes object of the obfuscated file data that can be easily processed, for example by the boto3 S3.Client.put_object function.